About the 8 Elements™

 Cultivation, Phase II of the 8 Elements™ training, continues the focus on technique and creativity as engines for expression while expanding the dancer’s creative ‘toolbox’ for building a unique approach to vocabulary, musicality, adornment, improvisation, and choreography.
 This intensive goes deeper into the fundamentals of belly dance technique and yoga asana, exploring Rachel’s dance vocabulary, shared vocabularies, while practicing solo and group improvisation.
 Participants will create original combinations, expand proficiency in musicality and learn common Arabic rhythms, and explore design for adornment.
 Initiation is an overview of a well-rounded dance practice, and in Cultivation the approach is advanced and refined to support the dancer’s process of development and discovery.

-Cultivation is open to dancers who have completed Phase I, Initiation.
+Cultivation is open to dancers who have completed Phase I, Initiation or by accepted application.

 Phase III: Culmination

 Culmination, Phase III of the 8 Elements™ training, continues with the refinement of technique and musicality, and focuses on improvisation, choreography, and performance elements of belly dance.
 In addition to daily technique training, participants will create original compositional studies.
 We will discuss group rehearsal, challenges presented by rehearsal and performance, and optimal conditions for group work.

 At the completion of Phase III, participants will receive a document recognizing them as Practitioners of the 8 Elements™ approach.
 They may then be eligible to register for Phase IV, Teacher Training, provided that they complete all requirements and have consistently displayed respectful and positive behavior toward other participants and themselves throughout all three intensives.